carmenbianca/report-liferay/report.md

 #### Does Legal search for licensing compliance issues?
 If so, how? {-}

 The short answer to this is yes.
-Matija follows several keywords (e.g., "\gls{open-source}", "\gls{copyright}", etc.) in JIRA.
+Matija follows several keywords (e.g.
+"\gls{open-source}", "\gls{copyright}", etc.) in JIRA.
 Whenever one such keyword is mentioned in an issue, Matija gets a notification.